Funeral & Sympathy Thank You Cards [How To & Examples]

 Spoonful of Comfort

 When your loved ones experience loss in their own lives—or even just to say thanks if they really went the extra mile during your difficult time—be a source of support with a sympathy gift from Spoonful of Comfort today.
-Choose from gourmet soup gift baskets, delicious cookies, or choose a package that includes both to send your love and care to them.
+Choose from gourmet soup gift baskets, and delicious cookies, or choose a package that includes both to send your love and care to them.